marcoverl/HPCPadovaUserGuide/docs/source/gettingstarted.rst

 In this script we specified:

 * the needed resources for this job (--nodes, --ntasks-per-node and --mem)
-* The partition to be used for this job (--partition)
+* The partition and the QOS to be used for this job (--partition and --qos)
 * The maximum wallclocktime for this job (--time)
 * The standard output and error (--output and --error)
 * Who to be notified via e-mail and the relevant events (--mail-user and --mail-type)